 Along with a variety of editors and authors, four literary agents will be in attendance:

 1. Sarah LaPolla is an associate agent at Curtis Brown.
-Sarah represents both adult and YA fiction.
+Sarah represents both adult and young adult fiction.
 For adult books, she is looking for literary fiction, urban fantasy, magical realism, mystery, literary horror, and has a soft spot for short story collections.
 On the YA side, she welcomes contemporary/realistic fiction, sci-fi, fantasy, magical realism, mystery, and horror.

 2. Kathleen Ortiz is a former online editor and interactive designer who uses her experience in online marketing to help authors build their communities and promote themselves and their books.
 She looks past the pages of a story and thinks of ways to help authors reach more readers so they can interact with the characters and their world.
 As subrights director, she handles foreign, audio and digital rights for the agency.
 She has an intimate list of clients, with Jaime Reed’s debut YA paranormal romance, Living Violet, book one of the Cambion Chronicles, coming out by Kensington in January 2012.
 She is currently closed to submissions (except conference requests) until August 1, 2011.